 Instead, the price and desirability of a Warhammer miniature fluctuate based on gameplay trends, often driven by the latest tournament-winning lists or narrative scenarios.

-Collect Warhammer For The Love, Not For Collectible Value
+Collect Warhammer 40k Models For The Love, Not For Collectible Value

 While there are moments of hype and demand that might mimic the collectible card game world, Warhammer miniatures should not be viewed as collectible investments.
 Games Workshop’s business model, with frequent re-releases and product updates, ensures that the value of a miniature is more connected to its utility on the tabletop and the satisfaction of the hobby than any potential for resale.

-The key takeaway is simple: until something changes, Warhammer miniatures are tools for creative expression and strategic gameplay, not rare collectible items meant to sit untouched on a shelf.
+With this latest news, the key takeaway is simple.
+Until something changes, Warhammer 40k miniatures are tools for creative expression and strategic gameplay, not rare collectible items meant to sit untouched on a shelf or invested in.

 Warhammer 40k Factions Explained: A Complete Guide to Every Army

-What do you think about how GW really doesn’t have true collectible Warhammer miniatures?
+What do you think about how Games Workshop really doesn’t make or sell true collectible Warhammer 40k miniatures or figures in store?